-- (a) If applicable, on or before April 1 of each year, the Tribe shall prepare a report for the State for distributions made pursuant to section 11.1, stating for the prior calendar year the Impact Mitigation Fund's starting and ending balance, the total amount distributed to each entity receiving funds, and the purposes for which the Tribe made those distributions. - (b) The Tribe will manage the distribution of funds from the Impact Mitigation Fund to ensure that the Impact Mitigation Fund's balance does not exceed the total amount contributed by the Tribe to the Impact Mitigation Fund for the prior two (2) years.
+- (a) If the Tribe operates three hundred and fifty (350) or more Gaming Devices, on or before April 1 of each year the Tribe shall prepare a report for the State for distributions made pursuant to section 11.1, stating for the prior calendar year the Impact Mitigation Fund's starting and ending balance, the total amount distributed to each neighboring jurisdiction receiving funds, and the purposes for which the Tribe made those distributions. - (b) The Tribe will manage the distribution of funds from the Impact Mitigation Fund to ensure that the Impact Mitigation Fund's balance does not exceed the total amount contributed by the Tribe to the Impact Mitigation Fund for the prior two (2) years.